httpwg/http-extensions/draft-ietf-httpbis-client-cert-field.md

 {{?RFC8705}}, make use of the entire certificate.
-In order to accommodate the latter and ensure wide applicability by not trying to cherry-pick particular certificate information, this draft opted to pass the full encoded certificate as the value of the `Client-Cert` header.
+In order to accommodate the latter and ensure wide applicability by not trying to cherry-pick particular certificate information, this draft opted to pass the full encoded certificate as the value of the `Client-Cert` field.

 The handshake and validation of the client certificate (chain) of the mutually-authenticated TLS connection is performed by the TTRP.
 With the